-1. Short-haul operations will be conducted in accordance with the current NPS Helicopter Short-haul Operations Plan.

-2. Prior to conducting any short-haul operation, pilots must successfully complete a flight evaluation.
-Flight evaluations will be conducted in accordance with the Interagency Helicopter Practical Test Standards.

-3. Pilots must attend a short-haul operational training session.
-This training will be conducted at a mutually agreed upon location, will be documented by qualified Government spotters, and will include the items under 3 (a) through (f).

-(a) Briefing and familiarization on short-haul bracket and hard points for the specific model.

-(b) Perform a minimum of six ground mockups in the aircraft model to be used, including rigging the aircraft for a short-haul mission and deploying the short-haulers.

-(c) Briefing on any peculiarities of the specific model.
+- (1) Short-haul operations will be conducted in accordance with the current NPS Helicopter Short-haul Operations Plan. - (2) Prior to conducting any short-haul operation, pilots must successfully complete a flight evaluation.
+Flight evaluations will be conducted in accordance with the Interagency Helicopter Practical Test Standards. - (3) Pilots must attend a short-haul operational training session.
+This training will be conducted at a mutually agreed upon location, will be documented by qualified Government spotters, and will include the items outlined in subsections (a) through (f) below. - (a) Briefing and familiarization on short-haul bracket and hard points for the specific model. - (b) Perform a minimum of six ground mockups in the aircraft model to be used, including rigging the aircraft for a short-haul mission and deploying the short-haulers. - (c) Briefing on any peculiarities of the specific model.

+OAS Agreement # 24-MOU-002
-(d) Demonstrate ability to operate the helicopter during three short-haul sequences.

-(e) Demonstrate ability to work with short-haul spotter.

-(f) Familiarization with the local Grand Teton National Park short-haul operations plan.
-(This plan will be provided by the short-haul program manager.)

-4. Pilot(s) may be subject to a proficiency check IAW the NPS Short-haul Operations Plan.
+- (d) Demonstrate ability to operate the helicopter during three shorthaul sequences. - (e) Demonstrate ability to work with short-haul spotter. - (f) Familiarization with the local Grand Teton National Park short-haul operations plan.
+(This plan will be provided by the short-haul program manager.) - (4) Pilot(s) may be subject to a proficiency check IAW the NPS Short-haul Operations Plan.
 Demonstration of skills to the satisfaction of a short-haul spotter during an operational short-haul or a short-haul training flight will meet this requirement.
 Demonstrated precision placement of a longline load may also be sufficient to meet this requirement.

-X. Aircraft Mishaps
+XI.
+Aircraft Mishaps